andyl/dyn_db/README.md

 [1]: https://www.erlang.org/doc/man/dets.html
 [2]: https://github.com/lucaong/cubdb

-DynDb intends to make it easy to manage dynamic SqLite datastores.
+DynDB intends to make it easy to manage dynamic SqLite datastores.

 ## About

-Use DynDb to manage one or more segregated / isolated databases.
+Use DynDB to manage one or more segregated / isolated databases.
 This may be useful in situations with:
 - privacy concerns - medical or financial data
 - regulatory issues - GDPR etc.